ludodrapo/todolist_app/README.md

 ```
 % composer prepare
 ```
-To execute the script that creates database, updates schema and load sfixtures.
+To execute the script that creates database, updates schema and loads fixtures.

-You can easily run the app in your browser with the symfony server by running
+You can easily use the app in your browser with the symfony server by running
 ```
-symfony serve
+% symfony serve
 ```
 And don't forget to run
 ```
-npm run watch
+% npm run watch
 ```
-If you want to make changes in the assets (js and css/scss files)
+If you want to make changes in the assets (js and css/scss files).